Salesforce DevOps & CI/CD Interview Questions — SFX Support

 - Single Source of Truth: Your Git repository should be the definitive source of truth for your Salesforce metadata.

-- Apex Unit Tests: Ensure all Apex classes and triggers have comprehensive unit tests with sufficient code coverage.
+- Apex Unit Tests: Ensure all Apex classes and triggers have comprehensive unit tests.
 CI/CD pipelines should automatically run these tests.

 - LWC Jest Tests: Implement Jest tests for your Lightning Web Components to validate client-side behavior.